tapincugur/Rsyslog/README.md

-### Rsyslog ( logs of the all commands running on cli to Syslog and Graylog Server )
+### Rsyslog ( logs of the all bash commands by all users to Syslog and Graylog Server )